WilhelmOks/JoyRant/README.md

 ✅ Create/Edit/Delete comment

-⏹️ Upload image for rant or comment
+⏹️ Upload image for rant

+✅ Upload image for comment

 ✅ Show notifications & navigate to the rant or comment